Simplify Your GST Compliance with Expert Guidance!

 One of the persistent issue in old tax practices was the classification of a product in good or service.
 The tax implications and liability were majorly dependant upon this classification.
 Resultantly, it had both, an open route for litigation and huge operational inconveniences.

-Gst has resorted all such issues by introducing the one and only concept of supply.
+Gst has sorted all such issues by introducing the one and only concept of supply.
 The taxation under GST is based upon the concept of supply and not upon the classification into goods or services.
 If a transaction does not fall into the ambit of supply it will not be taxable under GST.

 Better Compliances and tracking

 Since the procedures and compliances have radically concised with implementation of GST, it has bought harmony in numerous compliances previously required.
 Before GST there were many laws each having its own set of procedures, legal requirements and due dates.
-Gst has subsumed all major taxes and has resultantly reduced the compliance under on the taxpayer.
+Gst has subsumed all major taxes and has resultantly reduced the compliance on the taxpayer.
 Also, enabled easy monitoring and tracking of defaults or non compliances.

 Single window clearances (SWC)